Former Chief Justice of India

 EnrollmentAugust 1st 1973

-Justice Altamas Kabir was a judge in the Supreme Court of India for a period of eight years, of which he acted as its Chief Justice for ten months.
+Justice Altamas Kabir was a judge in the Supreme Court of India for eight years, of which he acted as its Chief Justice for ten months.

-Born on 19 July 1948 in Calcutta, Justice Kabir completed his schooling from the Calcutta Boy’s School.
+Born on July 19th 1948, in Calcutta, Justice Kabir completed his schooling at the Calcutta Boy’s School.
 He attended Presidency College, Calcutta and majored in history.
 Soon after he obtained bachelor and master degrees in law from the University of Calcutta.
-Post his legal education, he enrolled at the Bar on 1st August 1973.
+Post his legal education, he enrolled at the Bar on August 1st 1973.
 He began his legal practice in the district and the High Court of Calcutta.

-After 17 years in the Bar, Justice Kabir was elected as a permanent judge of the High Court of Calcutta on 6th August 1990.
-Fifteen years later in March 2005, he was transferred to the Jharkhand High Court as its Chief Justice.
-In the same year, on 9 September 2005 Justice Kabir was elevated to the Supreme Court.
-On 29 September 2012, he was elevated as the 39th Chief Justice.
+After 17 years in the Bar, Justice Kabir was elected as a permanent judge of the High Court of Calcutta on August 6th 1990.
+Fifteen years later during March 2005, he was transferred to the Jharkhand High Court as its Chief Justice.
+In the same year, on September 9th 2005, Justice Kabir was elevated to the Supreme Court.
+On September 29th 2012, he was elevated as the 39th Chief Justice.

 During his eight-year term at the Supreme Court, Justice Kabir authored a total of 362 judgements and was a part of 698 benches.
 He wrote the most judgments in 2010: